 Rev. Bill Tate

-Campus Director, Farrow Manor
+Campus Director, Farrow Manor Campus

-Campus Director, Reedy Acres Campuses
+Campus Director, Reedy Acres Campus

 Rev. Tate joined The Baptist Children's Village staff in 1996 as a Houseparent and Maintenance Coordinator for our Farrow Manor and Reedy Acres Campuses.
 In addition to his current administrative responsibilities at The BCV, he serves as Adult Men's Sunday School Teacher and Senior Adult Leader at Wyatte Baptist Church.
 Prior to coming to The Baptist Children's Village, he served as bi-vocational pastor for churches in Prentiss, Union and Pontotoc Counties.
 He continues to enjoy opportunities to preach.